NikoHsu/page/_pages/about.md

   - /about.html
 ---

 Hello!
+Here is **zhiqiang Hsu (Niko, 许志强)**.

 I'm currently a second-year graduate student pursuing my Master's degree at [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
 I have a strong passion for research in the field of artificial intelligence.
 My research interests encompass Intelligent Decision-making(Reinforcement Learning), Robotics, Multi-agent Systems and Embodied AI.

 Outside of my academic life, I am an enthusiast of psychology and enjoy hiking, badminton and swimming.